Skip to main content

 Full Description

-SK 491311 Sawley, Harrington Bridge.
+Harrington Bridge, Sawley, built in 1790.
+'SK 491311 Sawley, Harrington Bridge.
 Opened in 1790 to replace the ferry and ford crossing of the River Trent at Sawley.
 It was designed by T Harrison of Lancaster and had three main semi-elliptical sandstone arches over the river as well as smaller flood arches.
-The main arches were replaced in 1906 with steel girder arches.
-(1) Bridge of 1790 with 20th century additions.
-Constructed of ashlar and brick and having s ix small segmental stone arches with semi-circular cut-waters between and to either end.
-This is the one part of the 18th century bridge which survived the floods of 1904.
-(2) Original twin toll houses at the northern end were demolished in the 1930s but the broken line of the parapet and brick infill show their former position.
+The main arches were replaced in 1906 with steel girder arches.'
+(1) 'Original twin toll houses at the northern end were demolished in the 1930s but the broken line of the parapet and brick infill show their former position.'
+(2) From The National Heritage List for England: 'PARISH OF LONG EATON TAMWORTH ROAD SK 43 SE 4/44 SAWLEY Section of Harrington Bridge at SK 472 312 GV II Part of road bridge.
+1790, with minor later repairs.
+Ashlar.
+Three wide segmental arches with rusticated voussoirs and triangular sectioned cutwaters between to either side.
+Above, a plain band with plain parapets over.
+This is one part of the C18 bridge with survived the floods of 1904.
+Listing NGR: SK4714031158.'
 (3)

 Sources/Archives (3)

 • <1> Bibliographic reference: Fowkes, D. 1986.
 Derbyshire Industrial Archaeology - A Gazetteer of Sites.
-Part II - Borough of Erewash. p 39.
+Part II - Borough of Erewash.
+39.

-• <3> Bibliographic reference: Fowkes, D (ed.).
+• <2> Bibliographic reference: Fowkes, D (ed.).
 2005.
-Derbyshire Industrial Archaeology: Gazetteer of Sites, Part II, Borough of Erewash (second edition). p.
+Derbyshire Industrial Archaeology: Gazetteer of Sites, Part II, Borough of Erewash (second edition).
 38.

 Map